 Summer Quarter 2024 (international)

 - Full-time, Part-time, Open Enrollment

 - Varies Open Enrollment

-More than just a business school prep program, GSALB gives students the opportunity to deliberately explore the academic culture of the Chicago Booth School of Business.
-Graduate courses at Booth taught by world-class faculty will give you a strong foundation in the language of graduate business education and exposure to our distinctive approach towards business theory and its application.
-You will gain access to the business school’s unique intellectual and social culture, as well as the opportunity to build lifelong professional friendships with like-minded students and faculty.
+More than just a business school prep program, GSALB enables students to deliberately explore the academic culture of Chicago Booth.
+Graduate courses taught by world-class faculty will give you a strong foundation in the language of graduate business education and exposure to our distinctive approach toward business theory and its application.

-The GSALB team works closely with the Booth School’s registrar and admissions team to ensure that each GSALB student has access to the right courses.
-Our advisors will help you build a strong academic transcript, write a Statement of Purpose, receive commendable letters of recommendation from faculty members, and achieve competitive test scores, making you a competitive candidate for Chicago Booth and beyond.
+The GSALB team works closely with Chicago Booth's registrar and admissions counselors to ensure that each student has access to the right courses.
+Our advisors will help you build a strong academic transcript, write a Statement of Purpose, receive commendable letters of recommendation from faculty members, and burnish your test scores, making you a competitive candidate for Chicago Booth and beyond.

 Find Your Fit—For Credit

 As a graduate student in the GSALB program, you can enroll in MBA courses at the University of Chicago Booth School of Business before you apply to MBA programs.
 You can earn credit, receive a letter grade, and obtain transcripts for graduate and undergraduate courses.
 Exemplary students may be granted admission into Booth and have the opportunity to transfer up to three courses toward their MBA.